marcoDallas/acpi_call_GUI_systemd/README.md

 sudo ./install.sh
 ```
 #### Attention
 Make sure you have all the packages needed to recompile the kernel!
-For example gcc, linux-headers etc.
+For example gcc, kernel-headers, kernel-devel etc.
 ***
 ## To execute: